How To Sync Apple Watch To New Iphone

 Backing Up Your Apple Watch

 Before you begin the syncing process, it's crucial to back up your Apple Watch.
+Which means instead, the backup is created on your old iPhone and stored there.
 Unlike iPhones, Apple Watches do not directly back up to iCloud.
-Instead, the backup is created on your old iPhone and stored there.
-This backup includes most of your data, such as health and fitness information, app settings, watch faces, and notification preferences.
+Day to day, this backup includes most of your data, such as health and fitness information, app settings, watch faces, and notification preferences.
 To ensure a successful backup, make sure your old iPhone is connected to Wi-Fi and that iCloud Backup is enabled.

 To check if iCloud Backup is enabled: